Shu-Wan/CSE472-blanket-challenge/docs/REPORT.md

 ### 1.2 High-Level Approach

 The strategy we found to work was to extract a subset of the features and then run the TabPFN classifier on them.
 This gave us high accuracy predictions of the Markov blanket.
+For the second stage, we implemented a regressor to predict the values of target Y.

 ---